Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 )
 ```

 But even after this, I was still receiving the same error.
-After consulting Meson's
+I asked Ralf about it, and found what happens is that `pip`
-[excellent documentation](https://mesonbuild.com/) and looking at some related issues, it turns out that `pip` takes
+goes through [meson-python](https://github.com/mesonbuild/meson-python) while `dev.py` uses Meson directly.
-care to set the `RPATH` for each extension module,[^11] which tells the dynamic linker where to look for shared libraries.
+`meson-python` takes care to set the `RPATH` for each extension module, which tells the dynamic linker where to look

-To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding
+for shared libraries.[^11]

-`install_rpath: '$ORIGIN'` to each extension module. `'$ORIGIN'` means to search in the same folder as the extension
+To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding `install_rpath:'$ORIGIN'`
-module.
+to each extension module. `'$ORIGIN'` in this case means to search in the same folder as the extension module.

 ### Building Wheels on Windows